workingDog/pochi/README.md

 The **Pochi Viewer** App is **FREE** and can be downloaded at **the Apple Store** ....eventually.

-The **Pochi Viewer** App receives the presentation initiated by the **Pochi Presenter** App.
-It is used to passively view the presentation.
+The **Pochi Viewer** App receives the presentation initiated by the **Pochi Presenter** App, it is used to passively view the presentation.

 The main page of the **Pochi Viewer** App shows a list of active presentations.
 The user selects the presentation to follow by tapping on the desired presentation name.